-When is the last time you ate a home-cooked meal?
-According to a recent Market Watch survey, 28% of adults stated they do not know how to cook.
-With this sad statistic, the importance of instilling cooking knowledge at an early age becomes imperative.
-The costly price, along with the health risks associated with regularly eating out can be remedied by basic cooking lessons at an early age.
-Not only will this knowledge be helpful to keep active hands busy, it will help strengthen math, science and reading skills.
+When was the last time you ate a home-cooked meal?
+According to a Market Watch survey, 28% of adults stated they do not know how to cook.
+With this sad statistic, instilling cooking knowledge at an early age becomes imperative.
+The costly price, along with the health risks associated with regularly eating out, can be remedied by basic cooking lessons at an early age.
+Not only will this knowledge be helpful to keep active hands busy, but it will also help strengthen math, science, and reading skills.

 Math: As Easy As Pie

-What is your child’s favorite dessert – cake, pie, maybe cookies?
+What is your child’s favorite dessert—cake, pie, maybe cookies?
 Children will be more involved and excited when they can look forward to the end result.
 Baking these treats from scratch incorporates math without children even realizing it.
 Demonstrate proper measuring and then allow children to try themselves.
-Teaching the differences between cups, ½ cups, tablespoons and teaspoons is a skill utilized when following any recipe.
-Your countertops may not be as clean as when you make it yourself, but the experience for a child is invaluable.
+Teaching the differences between cups, 1/2 cups, tablespoons, and teaspoons is a skill utilized when following any recipe.
+Your countertops may not be as clean as when you make them yourself, but the experience for a child is invaluable.

 Reading & Writing & Recipes, Oh My!